ror-community/ror-site/content/blog/2019-12-02-note-of-thanks.md

 author = "Maria Gould"
 +++

-As announced previously, ROR [launched a fundraising campaign in October](https://ror.org/blog/2019-10-16-help-sustain-ror/) to ensure the registry's long-term sustainability.
-We are grateful for the community supporters who have contributed to this campaign.
-The first round of supporters was announced a couple of weeks ago in a [previous post](https://ror.org/blog/2019-11-13-ror-fundraising-update/).
+As we announced previously, ROR [launched a fundraising campaign in October](https://ror.org/blog/2019-10-16-help-sustain-ror/) to ensure the registry's long-term sustainability.
+We are grateful for the community supporters who have already contributed to this campaign.
+The first round of supporters was [announced a couple of weeks ago] (https://ror.org/blog/2019-11-13-ror-fundraising-update/).
 We are excited in this post to acknowledge the following additional contributors:

 - [American Physical Society](https://www.aps.org/)
 - [American Psychological Association](https://www.apa.org/)